-Inlining Arnold et al. [3] formulate the size/speed tradeoffs of inlining as a Knapsack problem.
+Inlining Arnold et al. [2] formulate the size/speed tradeoffs of inlining as a Knapsack problem.
 They do not measure total execution-time, but instead focus on code size and the running time of the program.
 This work is however a theoretical limit study as they assume global knowledge of the program when making an inlining decison, information not available to a dynamic compiler.
-They show there is the potential to achieve significant speed up in running time (on average 25%) over no inlining with modest limits on code expansion (up to 10%).
-They also show that in several cases performance degradation of a program's running time can occur due to overly aggressive inlining.
-A central obstacle with the formulation of inlining as a Knapsack problem to dynamically compiled languages such as Java, is its requirement on a global view of the entire program.
-However, this is typically not the case when compiling Java programs because compilation (and inlining decisions) occurs when a method is about to be invoked.
-Therefore, heuristics are used to make inlining decisions for Java.